 Here's a new twist on this delicious way to start my day: My Favorite Feel Good Tea Recipe

-While I don't typically drink coffee - here's a way to boost your coffee if that is your morning beverage of choice!
-It is delicious and nutritious and if I did - this is how I would have my coffee!
+I have rekindled my love of coffee - here's a way to boost your coffee if that is your morning beverage of choice!
+It is delicious and nutritious and this is how I have my coffee!

 Slender FX Chocolate Fudge Meal Replacement Shake (1 heaping scoop) or